-The first law allowing the establishment of public charter schools was passed in Minnesota in 1991.2 As of school year 2014–15, charter school legislation had been passed in 42 states and the District of Columbia.
-Despite legislative approval for public charter schools in Mississippi and Washington, none were operating in these states in school year 2014–15.
-The states in which public charter school legislation had not been passed by that time were Alabama, Kentucky, Montana, Nebraska, North Dakota, South Dakota, Vermont, and West Virginia.
+The first law allowing the establishment of public charter schools was passed in Minnesota in 1991.2 As of fall 2019, forty-five states and the District of Columbia had passed public charter school legislation.3 The states in which public charter school legislation had not been passed by that time were Kentucky, Montana, Nebraska, North Dakota, South Dakota, Vermont, and West Virginia.

 The average enrollment size of public charter schools increased between 2009–10 and 2019–20.
 The percentages of public charter schools with 300–499, 500–999, and 1,000 or more students each increased, while the percentage of public charter schools with fewer than 300 students decreased.

 Percentage of all public school students enrolled in public charter schools, categorized into specific ranges, by state: Fall 2019

 NOTE: U.S. average in this figure represents the 50 states and the District of Columbia.
 Categorizations are based on unrounded percentages.